zawataki/vscode-mirai-translator/README.md

 ## Features

 - Translation English text you selected to Japanese using [みらい翻訳] by the command on Command Palette.
-The command title is `Translate from English to Japanese using Mirai Translate`.
+The command title is `Translate from English to Japanese using Mirai Translator`.

 ## Requirements